-We are also removing her tidy seed feeder when we go to bed at night and reintroducing it into the birdcage in the morning.
+We are also removing her Tweeky Clean Feeder when we go to bed at night and reintroducing it into the birdcage in the morning.

-She also has a very large cuttlebone which she has been taking advantage.
+She also has a very large cuttlebone of which she has been taking advantage.

-She started sitting on the eggs October 8 so 21 days would make it October 29.
-We may even go to 30 days before we expose her to 72 hours of full spectrum lighting.
+She started sitting on the eggs on October 8 so 21 days would make it October 29.
+We may even go to 30 days before we expose her to 72 hours of full-spectrum lighting.

 We have ordered and received six fake cockatiel eggs.

-The best news we have is soince she’s been sitting on two eggs, the count has remained at two.
+The best news we have is since she’s been sitting on two eggs, the count has remained at two.

-For those of you who think that withholding the Avicakes and removing the tidy seed feeder at night are a bit draconian.
+For those of you who think that withholding the Avicakes and removing the tidy seed feeder at night is a bit draconian.

 We feel that these procedures will not harm her in any way.